SIERRA de LOJA.

 St Cuthberts Church grounds, Donington.

-It was nice to have a walk around the area that I had grown up in but as always it is quite depressing when you see all the changes.
 As with most places most changes have not been for the better but I think that the most notable thing was the amount of rubbish everywhere, the worst example was around the St Cuthberts well and Donnington Pool areas.

 St Cuthberts Church, Donington.